Patrons, Board and Governance

 All members of the FRRR board and our staff are passionate about enhancing communities in remote, rural and regional Australia.
 Many members of our team have grown up in rural communities and most now live and work in regional Victoria, operating from the Bendigo office.
 We also spend a lot of time on the road, visiting the organisations and projects that FRRR funds so we can continue to strengthen our knowledge and understanding of the many and varied challenges that face rural and regional communities.

-Our Patron in Chief His Excellency General the Honourable David Hurley AC DSC (Retd) (Governor-General of the Commonwealth Of Australia) is joined by Baillieu Myer AC and the Hon John Anderson AO, as well as founding retired board members the Rt Hon Ian Sinclair AC and Bill Kelty AC.
+Our Patron in Chief His Excellency General the Honourable David Hurley AC DSC (Retd) (Governor-General of the Commonwealth Of Australia) is joined by the Hon John Anderson AC, as well as founding retired board members the Rt Hon Ian Sinclair AC and Bill Kelty AC.

 FRRR is fortunate to have highly respected and skilled people volunteer their time for our Board, guiding our activities.
 Most Directors have extensive experience in the philanthropic sector and strong connections to rural communities.
 Others are experienced and knowledgeable people who have strong backgrounds in government or business.